nyongdev0310/log-parser-tool/README.md

 # 📜 Log Parser & Analyzer (Console + WinForms)

-A small but powerful utility that parses log files using regular expressions
-and exports structured results into a CSV file.
+A compact yet powerful utility that parses log files using regular expressions and exports clean, structured results into a CSV file.

-Perfect for demonstrating **Regex, text parsing, file IO, and tooling skills**.
+Ideal for demonstrating **regex, text‑processing, automation, and tooling** skills.

 ---